 Try taking a week to track how much waste you produce from eating out at fast food restaurants or shopping.
 Buying in bulk or preparing food ahead of time can make a big difference towards cutting down on unnecessary waste.
 If you have unused napkins or utensils, then hang on to them for when they come in handy later.
 After all, they no longer serve a purpose once in a waste bin.

 There are fewer better ways to connect with your local community than buying local produce.
 It’s estimated that the average American’s meal will travel more than 1,500 miles before getting to your plate. (www.cuesa.org)

 Buying local fruit and veggies reduces transit time, and ultimately carbon waste.

 By supporting local farmers, you will have access to in-season produce that’s tasty and bursting with flavor.

 A trip to your local farmer’s market helps you connect with the community in unique and new ways.
 You can learn from food artisans to develop and improve your own cooking skills.
 Also, most will take back the containers you use to carry produce.

 Stop drinking bottled water.

 There are exceptions, of course, but bottled water largely remains an unnecessary source of plastic waste.
-Water bottling plants use enormous amounts of energy to package and ship something that’s ultimately cheaper from your own tap.
-Invest in eco-friendly water bottles to keep on hand, and save any leftover drinking water that's safe for plants or pets.
+Water bottling plants use enormous amounts of energy to package and ship something that is ultimately cheaper from your own tap.
+Invest in eco-friendly water bottles to keep on hand and save any leftover drinking water that's safe for plants or pets.